 Buerger’s disease is a condition characterized by the narrowing or blockage of the veins and arteries.
 This reduces blood flow to certain areas of the body, including the legs and the arms, leading to tissue damage and chronic pain.
 While Buerger’s disease is extremely rare in the country, it still affects 12 to 20 people per 100,000 in the general population.
 The disease appears to occur more in countries with heavy tobacco usage.

 This begs the question: what exactly is the link between Buerger’s disease and smoking?
 Keep reading below to find out, as well as what you can do to lower your risk of developing it.

 What is the relationship between Buerger’s disease and smoking?

 The exact cause of Buerger’s disease has yet to be determined by research.
 Still, Medical News confirms that the disease is linked to tobacco usage.
-Scientists believe that the chemicals present in tobacco irritate the blood vessels, contributing to its swelling.
+Scientists believe that the chemicals present in tobacco, including products like Grinds, can irritate the blood vessels, contributing to its swelling.
 Further, almost every patient diagnosed with the disease is a cigarette smoker or tobacco user.